 The things of God require digging; it is time to walk step-by-step to the finish of the cause He has called us to complete.

-Moral legislation over the years has steadily eroded because antinomian liberal leaders, claiming that morality cannot be legislated, have rejected biblical standards of morality in favor of personal choice or private morality.
-Ironically, they, like many mainstream Christian denominations, have endorsed Satanic abominable …
+Moral legislation over the years has steadily eroded because liberal leaders have rejected biblical standards of morality in favor of personal choice.

 Those who emphasize one trait of God, or one doctrine, at the expense of the others run the risk of distorting the truth, creating a grotesque caricature.